Please scan to add as friend.

 Research on GPU Acceleration of Incompressible Smoothed Particle Hydrodynamics and Applications

-Bachelor Thesis of Tsinghua University (in Chinese), 2013
+Bachelor Thesis at Tsinghua University (in Chinese), 2013

 Preprint | Tsinghua University Library | Source (Direct3D) | Video: Youku, YouTube

 Abstract | ACM digital library | Preprint | Video: YouTube, bilibili | Source (Direct3D)

 GPU geometry rendering

 Applications such as shape matching, visibility processing, rapid manufacturing, and 360 degree display usually require the generation of a voxel representation from a triangle mesh interactively or in real-time.
 In this paper, we describe a novel framework that uses the hardware tessellation support on the graphics processing unit (GPU) for surface voxelization.
 To generate gap-free voxelization results with superior performance, our framework uses three stages: triangle subdivision, point generation, and point injection.
 For even higher temporal efficiency we introduce PN-triangles and displacement mapping to voxelize meshes with rugged surfaces in high resolution.